Word Family - Come

 • Spanish convención convention

-• Latin dēveniō I come from, I arrive from
+• Latin devenire to come from, to arrive from

 • Western Romance